The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 | 10  |                        Doomed - You were meant to die.
 The next time you fail your save against critical damage you violently die.                        |

 ## Rest & Healing
-***Short Rest***: A PC may spend a turn catching their breath to regain d6 stamina, and spend a single supply to repair a weapon or armor.
+***Short Rest***: Immediately following a battle, a PC may spend a turn catching their breath to regain d6 stamina, and spend a single supply to repair a weapon or armor.
+This can only happen once after each battle.

 ***Night’s Rest***: After consuming a ration and a full night’s rest of two watches, PCs regain all lost stamina and remove 1 Stress.
 PCs may also spend any number of supplies to repair weapons and armor.